top of page

 At this point, my nerves were settled.
 Aware of the time, I asked one more question.
 “What has been the biggest lesson you’ve learned?”
 Although a relatively generic question, it provided the most powerful advice I’ve ever received.

 Mr. Charles paused.
-Then with a tone of slight but unmistakable remorse, he said “Never overlook an opportunity.”
+Then with a tone of slight remorse, he said “Never overlook an opportunity.”

 With that, he moved on to his short but impactful story.
 His experience and success in the banking industry opened up a lot of doors to him.
 In the 1970’s, he was a rising star.
 I’m sure he made millions, but it was demanding.
 In this particular case, a client from a previous transaction came to him and offered him a deal.
 They said they valued his ability to execute - to get things done.
 They offered him the exclusive rights to a product they were introducing to the North American market.
 All he’d have to do was set up sales and distribution.
 He said it was a sweetheart deal.